MaastrichtU-IDS/dsri-documentation/README.md

 docker-compose up
 ```

-> ⚠️ The first time you start the stack you will need to stop and restart the stack once the SQL database has been initialized for the API to properly connect to the database
+> ⚠️ The first time you start the stack you might need to stop and restart the stack once the SQL database has been initialized for the API to properly connect to the database

 Then, in another terminal, run the website on http://localhost:3000, it will use the local API to display stats: